 Day 5: October 31

 - Explore the best markets in Oaxaca city and take a stroll around El Zocalo to see the Day of the Dead decorations and altars

-- Later that night, visit the Panteon General to witness the locals preparing for the arrival of the angelitos (deceased children) or take a guided tour of the cemetery.
+- Later that night, visit the Panteon General to witness the locals preparing for the arrival of the angelitos (deceased children) or take this guided tour of the Oaxaca Panteon.

 Day 6: November 1

-- At night, take a guided tour to see a muerteada celebration (a once-in-aliftime experience) in San Agustin de Etla or a tour of the Xoxocotlan cemetery
+- At night, take a guided tour to see a muerteada celebration (a once-in-a-lifetime experience) in San Agustin de Etla or a tour of the Xoxocotlan cemetery

 Day 7: November 2

 - Walk over to the Panteon General to experience the Day of the Dead in the daytime.
 Enjoy a michelada and some elote at the festival just outside the cemetery gates.

 - Book an ADO bus or rent a car in Mexico to explore the Oaxaca beaches along the Pacific Coast.
 Check out the surfer haven of Puerto Escondido, Mazunte, the laid-back Zipolite beach, and the beautiful Huatulco bays